greenboxal/doggohub/doc/ci/docker/using_docker_build.md

 5. You can now use `docker` command and install `docker-compose` if needed.

 > **Note:**
-* By adding `gitlab-runner` to the `docker` group you are effectively granting `gitlab-runner` full root permissions.
+* By adding `doggohub-runner` to the `docker` group you are effectively granting `doggohub-runner` full root permissions.
 For more information please read [On Docker security: `docker` group considered harmful](https://www.andreas-jung.com/contents/on-docker-security-docker-group-considered-harmful).

 ### Use docker-in-docker executor